Modern District Heating

 DH is generally implemented when a municipality makes use of otherwise wasted heat.
 DH uses excess heat from a power plant to create heat for buildings or homes in a city by sending the heat (usually in the form of heated water, steam, or gas) through insulated pipes to homes and buildings to be used as space or water heating.

-Heat and energy for district heating is often derived from the use of excess heat from energy generation in combined heat and power (CHP) plants.
+Heat and energy for district heating are often derived from the use of excess heat from energy generation in combined heat and power (CHP) plants.
 District heating systems using cutting-edge technologies were designed and introduced in the 1980s (with constant breakthroughs since then)-- with automatic control, remote monitoring, and unmanned operations.

 District heating explained